radiolise/radiolise-home/BUILD.md

 **Actually, this instruction only works with Debian-based Linux distributions!** (e.g. Debian itself, Ubuntu or Linux Mint)

-Log on as "root" or make sure that you use "sudo" with every single command.
+Start a new terminal session as "root" or make sure that you use "sudo" with every single command.

 Ensure that all packages are up-to-date: